Fullbust505/CDataFrame/README.md

 ### Linus

 Added the list files.
 They are not a part of our job, they are given in the appendix of the project document.
-Added functions to create, free and fill CDataFrame.
+Added functions to create, free and fill CDataframe.
 Forgot the docstring.
+Added display functions for the CDataframe.
 Little optimization problem here : unfortunately, the "fill_input_cdf" has a big switch case.
 The reason is because a user cannot enter an ENUM_TYPE and we can't convert a string in an ENUM_TYPE except with a switch case, so...
 I had to do it.
 If you have something else, I'll gladly take it cuz now it's not very clean.
+Be aware that I didn't test any function, I am exhausted and don't have the faith to confront my errors.
+However, when building the project, I didn't encounter any major error.

 ### Raphaël